SUMaC Admissions

 1. Start an Application

 Create a Stanford University Mathematics Camp application account.
-The application account should be made with the student applicant's legal name, but a parent email address may be used to receive application communications.
+The application account should be made with the student applicant's legal name, but a parent/legal guardian email address may be used to receive application communications.

 The application is currently closed.